hpdobrica/digital-garden-public/What happens when you create a Pod in Kubernetes.md

 The [[K8S Apiserver]] is the component which recieves your request, authenticates you, validates the request and writes your action into [[etcd cluster]].
 At this point, the pod resource is created, but is in Pending state.

 [[K8S Scheduler]] is continuously monitoring the Apiserver for pods that require scheduling.
-Once it notices our pod is not assigned to a Node, it will identify the node where the pod will be placed, and will inform Apiserver about this decision.
+Once it notices our pod is not assigned to a [[K8S Node]], it will identify the node where the pod will be placed, and will inform Apiserver about this decision.
 This process is described in more detail in [[K8S Scheduling]].

 Once Apiserver recieves the request from scheduler, it updates the etcd cluster and passes this information over to the [[Kubelet]] of the appropriate worker node.